dmuehlemann/RPGV/README.md

 ```

 ### Installed capacity potential
 The upper bound which is used in the linear least-square problems is always set to the roof-top mounted PV potential per country.
 The data for the roof-top mounted PV potential is taken by [Tröndle et al. (2019)](https://doi.org/10.1016/j.esr.2019.100388).
+It can also be found on the 'sources' folder with the name 'IC-potential.yaml'.
 The dataset is used in the scripts '10_2030-all-scenarios.py' and '11_2050-all-scenarios.py':
 ```
 with open(data_folder / 'source/IC-potential.yaml') as file: